rstudio/rstudio-docker-products/README.md

 Note that running the RStudio Connect Docker image requires the container to run using the `--priviliged` flag and a valid RStudio Connect license.

-> NOTE: to use RStudio Connect with more than one user, you will need to define
+> IMPORTANT: to use RStudio Connect with more than one user, you will need to
-> `Server.Address` in the `rstudio-connect.gcfg` file.
-To do so, update your
+> define `Server.Address` in the `rstudio-connect.gcfg` file.
+To do so, update
-> configuration file with the URL that users will use to visit Connect.
-Then
+> your configuration file with the URL that users will use to visit Connect.
-> start or restart the container.
+> Then start or restart the container.

 #### Configuration